This post may contain affiliate links for your convenience. Click here to read the full disclosure.

 Research suggests that encouraging your child to participate in the decision-making process can be useful in helping reduce misbehavior.
 Involving him in decision-making could mean allowing him to make simple decisions that affect him but within a controlled process.
 For example, instead of telling your child to “sit down and do your homework”, you could say something like “will you do your homework before or after your snack?”
 The more your child feels like he has participated in decision-making, the more likely he is to stick to the decisions made.

 Kids thrive on routines and there have been suggestions that a lack of routine can have an impact on your kid’s behavior.
 In their book Simplicity Parenting, Kim John Payne and Lisa Ross argue that simplifying parenting using routines can lead to calmer, happier and more secure kids.
 For example, they suggest that making meals predictable by choosing one theme for each day of the week and sticking to it weekly (Mondays – pasta night, Tuesdays – soup night, Wednesdays – pizza night etc.) is good for kids and also easier for parents.
-You can check out my review of Simplicity Parenting here.
+You can check out my review of Simplicity Parenting.

 8) Behavioral disorders may explain children’s problem behavior

 In a study conducted at the University of Washington, researchers found that kids’ temperament may render them vulnerable to certain behavioral problems, regardless of parenting.
 In other words, you might not always have the resources to help your child.
 It might be necessary to seek professional help if your child displays the following symptoms: